 The German Cancer Research Center is the largest biomedical research institution in Germany.
 With approximately 3,000 employees, we operate an extensive scientific program in the field of cancer research.

-We are looking for a highly motivated and ambitious Postdoc with a Ph.D. to complement our team.
+We are looking for a highly motivated and ambitious postdoc with a Ph.D. to complement our team.
 The candidate should have a strong background in molecular and cellular biology demonstrated by peer-reviewed publications and a strong interest in liver tumor biology.
 Excellent experimental and analytical skills in advanced cell culture techniques and mouse genetics including animal experimentation are mandatory.
-Familiarity with multi-omics datasets are a plus.

 - Interesting, versatile workplace

 - Campus with modern state-of-the-art infrastructure

 - Salary according to TV-L including social benefits